galenriley/BeeMovieBeamer/README.md

 ## Materials

 - [LILYGO T4 v1.3 with 2.4 inch display](https://lilygo.cc/products/t4?variant=42405660393653) (Be sure to get the Q368 variant.
 The other is not compatible with the 3d printed case included in this project)
-- 654065 3.7V Lipo Battery, 2000mAh with JST GH 1.25mm plug ([I used this one and soldered on the plug which came packaged with the LILYGO T4 board](https://www.amazon.com/dp/B07S75L945))
+- 3.7V Lipo Batterywith JST GH 1.25mm plug, max dimensions 6.5mm x 40mm x 65mm ([I used this one and replaced the stock plug with one which came packaged with the LILYGO T4 board](https://www.amazon.com/dp/B07S75L945).
+You could buy a smaller battery with the right plug, and fill the leftover space in the case with some scrap foam to prevent it from rattling around.)
 - [This micro USB cable fits the case perfectly](https://a.co/d/34nNxp7)
 - 1 inch nylon webbing strap and tri-glide buckle (or your own solution, elastic would also work)
 - 2x M2 screws